humbertoyusta/lauquiz/README.md

 # Lauquiz

-Simple quiz application, built in laravel in Mobile Web Application Course for Harbour Space University
+Make & Play Quiz WebApp, built in Laravel for Mobile Web Application Course at Harbour Space University

+## Features

+- Play a quiz, answering its questions

+- See your results, how many answers are correct

+- See the scoreboard of a quiz

+- Create a quiz, create questions and answers for it

+- Upload and use photos in questions

+## Some extras

+- Creates answered quizzes and answered questions when playing a quiz

+- Check if a quiz is a draft, using a dispatched job and deleting cache (of the quizzes list) after updates the quiz

 ## Installation

-First sure you have php and composer installed
+First make sure you have php and composer installed

 1. Clone the project and cd into the folder